hriewe/emailEncryptor/README.md

 # emailEncryptor
 A simple program to send encrypted emails and decode encrypted emails
 # Set up
-In order to send mail through gmail, you will have to enable "Enable less secure apps" To do this:
+In order to send mail through gmail, you will have to "Enable less secure apps" To do this:
 1. Navigate to your google account settings
 2. In the "Sign in and Security pane", click "Apps with account access"